Sheila Rogers DeMare, Director Association for Comprehensive NeuroTherapy

 The lack of progress in this field is indefensible

-In this series we will explore the medical politics and failings of the TSA/TAA that have left patients and families without answers, without substantial progress in this field.
+In this series we will explore the medical politics and failings of the TSA/TAA that have left patients and families without answers to reduce symptoms while the mainstream message has remained the same for 40+ years.
+The overriding message from the leaders in this field is “Tourette syndrome is a baffling genetic disorder for which there is no cure.”

 |Read the Other Parts of this Series:|